Best Core Exercises For Men To Get Rock Solid Abs

 How To Do It

-1. Start to get in a push up position, but bend your elbows and rest your weight on your forearms instead of on your hands.
+1. Start to get in a push-up position, but bend your elbows and rest your weight on your forearms instead of on your hands.

 2. Your body should form a straight line from your shoulders to your ankles.

-4. Hold this position as directed.
+4. Hold this position for a set amount of time.

 Tips